getodk/docs/aggregate-use.rst

 .. image:: /img/aggregate-use/export-options.*
    :alt: Image showing export window.

 Click on :guilabel:`Export` option to export submitted data into useful formats and choose the format in which you want to export data.
-You can also choose a filter which you have saved earlier to export only a certain substet of data.
+You can also choose a filter which you have saved earlier to export only a certain subset of data.
 Details on :ref:`exporting data <export-data>` are given in the :ref:`data transfer <transfer-data>` section.

 .. _publish-submissions: